 When Jean-Pierre died on 7 March 1809, he and Sophie still had financial debt.
-To help resolve her money problems, Sophie remained as frugal as possible.
+To help resolve her money woes, Sophie remained as frugal as possible.
 She also choose a hydrogen-filled gas balloon (or Charlière) because it allowed her to ascend in a small basket that was little bigger than a chair and because hydrogen made it easier for her to operate her balloon, as she did not need to tend a fire to keep the balloon airborne.
 Moreover, because she was small and light, she could use a smaller amount of gas to inflate her balloon.

 Having made over sixty flights in her lifetime, Sophie was bound to have her share of close calls.
 One close call occurred in 1811 when she reported she lost consciousness after ascending to avoid being trapped in a hailstorm near Vincennes, and, thus, allegedly, she remained in the air for 14 1/2 hours.
 When she crossed the Alps heading to Turin on 25 April 1812, the temperatures dropped so low she suffered a nose bleed and icicles formed on her hands and face.
 Several years later, in September of 1817, she was attempting to land in what she thought was a safe spot.
 In reality it was a marsh.
 As she landed, the canopy of her balloon caught in some trees, her basket tipped, and she became entangled in the rigging and landed in the water.
 She would have drowned if people had not rushed to save her.

 Sophie’s last balloon flight is well-known.
 It occurred on the night of 6 July 1819 at the Tivoli Gardens in Paris and was her sixty-seventh flight.
 For this flight, Sophie was wearing a parachute, and clothed in white, wearing a white hat with white plumes.
 She climbed into her balloon around ten o’clock in the evening.
 She had been warned repeatedly about using fireworks and pyrotechnics with her balloon.
 However, the warnings went unheeded.